XinYangMTSU/D3JS/Intro.md

 D3 gives us these three functions to load in these files as array.

+Once the data has been loaded in.
+We can then access this data using the data arguments of this anonymous function.

 # `3.
 Scales and Axes`

 What are Scales, and why do we need them?
 Scales are functions that map from an input domain to an output range.